Doraku/DefaultEcs/README.md

 # Versioning
 This is the current strategy used to version DefaultEcs: v0.major.minor
-- 0: DefaultEcs is still in heavy development and although a lot of care is given not to break the current api, it can still happen
+- 0: DefaultEcs is still in heavy development and although a lot of care is given not to break the current API, it can still happen
 - major: incremented when there is a breaking change (reset minor number)
 - minor: incremented when there is a new feature or a bug fix